Talks

 Pattern Matching: Small Enhancement or Major Feature?

 Why were switch expressions added to Java, for example?
 To make them support pattern matching in a later release!
-And why did Java 14 bring us records and did Java 15 contain sealed types?
+And why have features like records and sealed types been introduced?
 Because they could work really well with pattern matching in a later release!
 These new concepts are the foundation upon which advanced pattern matching features will be built.

-So attend this session to get all caught up!
-You’ll hear about type patterns, deconstruction patterns, nested patterns and even how pattern matching could improve serialization in the future.
+So attend this session to get all caught up, until the very latest release of Java!
+You’ll hear about type patterns, record patterns, pattern composition and even how pattern matching could improve serialization in the future.
 Live coding included, of course!

 Will Git Be Around Forever?
 A List of Possible Successors